 Bad Bearing in Your Bad Boy Mower Pulleys

 The bearings in your pulleys on the Bad Boy mower can become bad.
-This can cause your pulleys to not sit flat and securely to the deck.
+This can cause your pulleys to not sit flat and securely on the deck.
 There may be some vertical movement in the pulley causing one side of the pulley to sit higher off the deck than the other side.

 Bad Boy Mower’s Engine Speed is Too Low